Custom Home New Construction

 Custom home builder Beau Walker noticed his customers began asking him to design for more openness, clean lines and indoor-outdoor living.

 “All the homes designed now are much more open,” said Beau.
 “Formal dining rooms for example, are going away unless someone has a dining room table they inherited through the family.”

-Because the contemporary style was still relatively new to San Antonio, Beau’s customers did not have many models to look at for inspiration.
+Because the contemporary style was still relatively new in this area, Beau’s customers did not have many models to look at for inspiration.
 Many homeowners went online to look for ideas.

-Seeing the increased demand for a new look, Beau blended contemporary design with rustic touches to create a Hill Country Contemporary home for his family and serve as a model house for his customers.
+Seeing the increased demand for a new look, Beau blended contemporary design with rustic touches to create a beautiful home for his family and serve as a model house for his customers.